IBE160/SG-Tony/docs/epics/epic-7-user-experience-help.md

 **And** Tooltips are clear, concise (1-2 sentences), and jargon-free **And** Key tooltips:
   - "Uttalelse Bokmål": "Automatically improves Norwegian pronunciation for Suno AI"
-  - "Credits": "1 credit ≈ $0.05.
-Songs cost 10 credits each."
+  - "Credits": "1 credit ≈ $0.50.
+Full songs cost 10 credits."
-  - "Canvas": "AI-generated album art for your song (5 credits)"
+  - "Free Preview": "30-second preview to hear your song before purchasing"
-  - "Mastering": "Professional audio enhancement by our founder (20 credits, 24h)" **And** Tooltips dismiss when I tap outside or hover away
+  - "Download": "Download your full song as MP3 (available for 14 days)" **And** Tooltips dismiss when I tap outside or hover away

 **Prerequisites:** Story 1.4 (shadcn/ui)